skylarstein/pi-weather-station/README.md

 ## Currently Supported Hardware

 * Foremost, I am running this project on a [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/).
-I haven't yet tried this on a RPi 3 since the Adafruit GPS Hat I'm using is not compatible with that board.
-Hopefully that will change in the future.
+I haven't yet tried this on a RPi 3 since the Adafruit GPS Hat I'm using is not off-the-shelf compatible with that board.
+It can be made to work I just need to get around to it.

 * [BME280 Humidity and Pressure Sensor](https://www.adafruit.com/product/2652) (I2C).
 While this device does report temperature, note that temperature is measured by the internal temperature sensor.
 This temperature value depends on the PCB temperature, sensor element self-heating, and ambient temperature is typically reported above actual ambient temperature.